-1. Policy Scope 1
+1. Policy scope 1

 1.1 Aims 1

 1.2 Definitions 1

 1.3 Associated policies and procedures 1

 2. Roles and responsibilities 1

 2.1 The Governing Body 1

-2.2 The Headteacher 2
+2.2 The Head teacher 2

 2.3 Staff 2

 2.4 Parents and carers 2

 3. When no charges will be made 2

 3.1 Education 2

 3.2 Transport 2

 3.3 Educational visits 2

-4. Voluntary Contributions 3
+4. Voluntary contributions 3

 5. When charges will be made 3

-5.1 Optional Extras 3
+5.1 Optional extras 3

 5.2 Music tuition 4

-5.3 School Meals 4
+5.3 School meals 4

 5.4 School milk scheme 5

 5.5 Before and/or after school care 5

-5.6 Certain early years provision 6
+5.6 Certain early years provision 5

 5.7 Damage to property and breakages 6

 6. Calculating charges and remission 6

-6.1 Non-residential activities 7
+6.1 Non-residential activities 6

 6.2 Residential activities 7

 7. Debt recovery 7

-Ω Arrangements for monitoring and evaluation 7
+8. Arrangements for monitoring and evaluation 7

-1. Policy Scope
+1. Policy scope

-Sections 449 to 462 of the Education Act 1996 (legislation.gov.uk) and The Education (School Sessions and Charges and Remissions Policies) (Information) (England) Regulations 1999 (legislation.gov.uk) set out the law on charging and remissions for school activities in England and require schools to have a policy on charging.
+Sections 449 to 462 of the Education Act 1996 (legislation.gov.uk) and The Education (School Sessions and Charges and Remissions Policies) (Information) (England) Regulations 1999 (legislation.gov.uk) set out the law on charging and remissions for school activities in England and require schools to have a Policy on charging.

-[Delete if not an EYFS provider] The Education (Charges for Early Years Provision) Regulations 2012 (legislation.gov.uk) sets out when charges can be made for some early years provision.
+The Education (Charges for Early Years Provision) Regulations 2012 (legislation.gov.uk) sets out when charges can be made for some early years provision.

-This policy is based on the law and Department for Education (DfE) guidance Charging for school activities - GOV.UK (www.gov.uk).
+This Policy is based on the law and Department for Education (DfE) guidance Charging for school activities - GOV.UK (www.gov.uk).

 Section 21 of the Education Act 2002 (legislation.gov.uk) gives schools the power to provide community facilities or services for the (charitable) benefit of pupils or their families, or people who live or work locally.
-This policy does not apply to charges we make for community facilities which are handled separately under hire agreements.
+This Policy does not apply to charges we make for community facilities which are handled separately under hire agreements.

-This policy does not apply to charges made and determined by other organisations offering activities and services on the school premises e.g., a community club that hires our hall to meet in and charges its members to attend.
+This Policy does not apply to charges made and determined by other organisations offering activities and services on the school premises e.g., a community club that hires our hall to meet in and charges its members to attend.